betajippity/betajippity.github.io/_posts/2018-10-25-bidirectional-mipmap.md

 Takua also supports multiple uv sets per mesh, so the above function is parameterized by uv set ID, and the function is called once for each uv set that a texture specifies.
 Surface differentials are also cached within a shading operation per hit point, so if a shader does multiple texture lookups within a single invocation, the required surface differentials don't need to be redundantly calculated.

-Sony Imageworks' variant of Arnold (we'll refer to it as SPI Arnold to disambiguate from Solid Angle's Arnold) does something even more advanced [(Kulla et al. 2018)](https://dl.acm.org/citation.cfm?id=3180495).
+Sony Imageworks' variant of Arnold (we'll refer to it as SPI Arnold to disambiguate from Solid Angle's Arnold) does something even more advanced [[Kulla et al. 2018]](https://dl.acm.org/citation.cfm?id=3180495).
-Instead of the above explicit surface differential calculation, SPI Arnold implements an automatic differentiation system utilizing dual arithmetic [(Piponi 2004)](https://www.tandfonline.com/doi/abs/10.1080/10867651.2004.10504901).
+Instead of the above explicit surface differential calculation, SPI Arnold implements an automatic differentiation system utilizing dual arithmetic [[Piponi 2004]](https://www.tandfonline.com/doi/abs/10.1080/10867651.2004.10504901).
 SPI Arnold extensively utilizes OSL for shading; this means that they are able to trace at runtime what dependencies a particular shader execution path requires, and therefore when a shader needs any kind of derivative or differential information.
 The calls to the automatic differentiation system are then JITed into the shader's execution path, meaning shader authors never have to be aware of how derivatives are computed in the renderer.
-The SPI Arnold team's decision to use dual arithmetic based automatic differentiation is influenced by lessons they had previously learned with BMRT's finite differencing system, which required lots of extraneous shading computations for incoherent ray tracing [(Gritz and Hahn 1996)](https://www.tandfonline.com/doi/abs/10.1080/10867651.1996.10487462).
+The SPI Arnold team's decision to use dual arithmetic based automatic differentiation is influenced by lessons they had previously learned with BMRT's finite differencing system, which required lots of extraneous shading computations for incoherent ray tracing [[Gritz and Hahn 1996]](https://www.tandfonline.com/doi/abs/10.1080/10867651.1996.10487462).
 At least for my purposes, though.
 I've found that the simpler approach I have taken in Takua is sufficiently negligible in both final overhead and code complexity that I'll probably skip something like the SPI Arnold approach for now.

 Once we have the surface differential, we can then approximate the local surface geometry at the intersection point with a tangent plane, and intersect the offset rays with the tangent plane.